Roey0204/My-Portfolio/README.md

 i) Digital Logic Design: Understanding how to design digital circuits using Verilog or VHDL, including combinational and sequential logic, finite state machines, and other digital components.

-ii) FPGA Architecture and Tools: Familiarizing yourself with the architecture of the FPGA you are using, as well as the development tools provided by the FPGA vendor (e.g.Intel Quartus Prime).
+ii) FPGA Architecture and Tools: Familiarizing myself with the architecture of the FPGA i am using, as well as the development tools provided by the FPGA vendor (e.g.Intel Quartus Prime).
 This includes understanding synthesis, place and route, and timing analysis.

 iii) Hardware Description Languages (HDLs): Learning Verilog or VHDL to describe the behavior and structure of digital circuits.
 This involves understanding the syntax, semantics, and best practices for writing HDL code.